 - Teamwork and communication

-As a further mark of quality, Walden has been designated by the National Security Agency and the Department of Homeland Security as a National Center of Academic Excellence in Cyber Defense Education through the year.
-This designation means that you can:
+As a further mark of quality, Walden has been designated by the National Security Agency and the Department of Homeland Security as a National Center of Academic Excellence in Cyber Defense Education through the year 2019.
+This designation means that with your bachelor’s in criminal justice from Walden, you can:

 - Apply for federal scholarships and grants.